harsha-chirumamilla/resume-screening/README.md

 ## Features
 Automated resume screening: AI Resume Screening saves time and effort by automatically screening resumes based on job requirements and pre-defined criteria.

 Improved accuracy: The tool uses advanced algorithms to analyze resumes, reducing the likelihood of human bias and improving the accuracy of the shortlisting process.
-We have achieved 90 percent accuracy
+We have achieved 90 percent accuracy.

 Efficient process: Each resume is categorized with the model in less than 5 seconds.

 Detailed output : The HR gets a detailed output of the Name, Email, Location, Resume(in binary) and the candidate's resumé, based on the scores.

 ## Usage